-The project will use the UK’s series of nationally representative longitudinal datasets, including the Medical Research Council’s National Survey of Health and Development, the National Child Development Study, the 1970 British Cohort Study, Next Steps, and the Millennium Cohort Study.
+The project continues to use the UK’s series of nationally representative longitudinal datasets, including the Medical Research Council’s National Survey of Health and Development, the National Child Development Study, the 1970 British Cohort Study, Next Steps, and the Millennium Cohort Study.

-Using an innovative modelling approach and sensitivity analysis, indicators of health status from childhood to mid-life will be used to predict subsequent outcomes, and outcomes will be assessed from early childhood to later life (55–69 years of age).
+Using innovative modelling approaches and sensitivity analysis, indicators of health status from childhood to mid-life will are being used to predict subsequent outcomes, and those outcomes will be assessed from early childhood to later life (55–69 years of age).

-The project will provide new information on the causal links between people’s physical and mental health, and their educational, occupational and social outcomes from childhood through to later life.
+The project continues to provide new information on the causal links between people’s physical and mental health, and their educational, occupational, and social outcomes from childhood through to later life.

 Follow this project on Twitter